 Monday to Sunday 11:00am 1:00am

-J. Provision of facilities for dan cing (Indoors)
+J. Provision of facilities for da ncing (Indoors)

 Monday to Sunday 11:00am 1:00am

-K. Provision of facilities for ent ertainment of a similar description to that fal ling within I or J ( Indoors)
+K. Provision of facilities for en tertainment of a similar description to that fa alling within I or J ( Indoors)

 Monday to Sunday 11:00am 1:00am

-L. Late night refreshment (Indo oors)
+L. Late night refreshment (Ind oors)

 Monday to Sunday 11:00pm 1:00am

-M. The sale by retail of alcohol for consumption ON the premises only
+M. The sale by retail of alcoho ol for consumption ON the premises only

-1.411 Monday to Sunday 11:00am 1:00am
+service services commences and Mail all the Phillips in the Section and Monday to Sunday 11:00am 1:00am

-THE OPENING HOURS OF THE PREMISES Description
+THE OPENING HOURS OF THE PREM IISES

-Time From Time To 7:00am
+Description Time From Time To

-1:20am
+-1 Monday to Sunday 7:00am 1:20am

-WHERE THE LICENCE AUTHORISES SUPPLIES OF ALCOHOL WHETHER THESE ARE ON AND / OR OFF SUPPLIES - M. The sale by retail of alcohol for consumption ON the premises only
+WHERE THE LICENCE AUTHORISES SUPPLIES OF ALCOHOL WHETHER THESE ARE ON AND / OR OFF SUPPLIES

+- M. The sale by retail of alcohol for consumption ON the premises only